 Mortgage deed A document which stipulates the size and terms of loans against a mortgage in real property.

-Mortgage deed registered to the mortgagor

-Is a mortgage deed issued by the mortgage holder to himself with a view to pledging

-it as security for a loan.
+Mortgage deed registered to the mortgagor Is a mortgage deed issued by the mortgage holder to himself with a view to pledging it as security for a loan.
 Mortgage deed registered to the seller A mortgage deed with the seller as creditor and the buyer of real property as debtor.
 Mortgage-credit bonds Bonds issued by the mortgage-credit institutions: BRF-Kredit A/S (BRF), Danske Kredit Realkreditaktieselskab (DK), Landsbankernes Reallånefond (LRF), Nykredit A/S (N), Realkredit Danmark A/S (D), TOTALKREDIT Realkreditfond (TK), Unikredit Realkreditaktieselskab (UK), FIH Realkredit (FIH), and Dansk Landbrugs Realkreditfond (DLR).

-Multi-family building/ multi-storey building

-Normally a building with two or more flats (rented or owner-occupied) which serve as dwellings.
+Multi-family building/ multi-storey building Normally a building with two or more flats (rented or owner-occupied) which serve as dwellings.
 Municipalities, counties and regions Until 1 January 2007, Denmark was divided into 271 municipalities; 268 of these constituting 13 separate counties.
 Bornholm, Copenhagen and Frederiksberg are not included in the normal division by county.
 Christiansø is not included in the general division of municipalities and is administered by the Ministry of Defence instead.
 From 1 January 2007, Denmark is divided into 98 municipalities and 5 regions.

-Mutual insurance companies

-Associations of the insured.
+Mutual insurance companies Associations of the insured.

-National Church, the According to the Danish constitution, the National Church is the evangelical- Lutheran protestant church.
+National Church, the

+According to the Danish constitution, the National Church is the evangelical-Lutheran protestant church.
 Membership is achieved through baptism.

-National health insurance schemes Schemes which ensure that all Danish residents have access to treatment and healthservices, regardless of health, age, and income.
+National health insurance schemes

+Schemes which ensure that all Danish residents have access to treatment and health-services, regardless of health, age, and income.

 Regardless of income, those insured can choose between Group 1, which features free treatment by specified doctors, and Group 2, which offers treatment by doctors outside of the group specified in Group 1 at reduced fees.

+Naturalisation

-Naturalisation Acquisition of Danish citizenship.
+Acquisition of Danish citizenship.

 Net price index The net price index is calculated on the basis of the prices paid by consumers for goods and services which form part of private consumption, less indirect taxes and duties and including price subsidies.
 The weights used are based on the classification of private consumption in Denmark used in the national accounts, used in conjunction with information from the Household Budget Survey (HBS).
 From January 2001 the classification of household goods and services is based on the international classification COICOP (Classification of Individual Consumption by Purpose).
 Net reproduction rate Number of daughters that would be born alive to 1,000 women during the reproductive period of their lives (ages 15 through 49), if the 1,000 women were annually reduced in number from age 0 according to the given year's age-specific mortality levels, and if at each age they experienced the given year's age-specific fertility rates.
-New buildings completed Buildings which have been authorised for use, temporarily authorised for use, or where the completion of the building has been ascertained regardless of any authorisation for use.